 - RWX – Read/write multiple times, for data sharing.
 The volumes can be mounted for read and write from multiple nodes, such as for traditional file workloads.

-To support the object service, the OCS Operator deploys a Multi Cloud Gateway that provides deduplication and encryption to deliver on different storage policies.
+To support the object service, the OpenShift Container Storage Operator deploys a Multi Cloud Gateway that provides deduplication and encryption to deliver on different storage policies.
 That database and the Backing Store must be initialized before the service is available, and a test bucket is created to validate connectivity.

 Why This Matters